Frequently Asked

 How long does it take?

-Calendar attestations are immediate; a receipt is issued within a few seconds.
-Commitment to a Bitcoin block typically arrives within the next block, approximately one hour.
+Calendar attestations are immediate; a receipt is issued within a few seconds in a pending status.
+The calendars aggregate fingerprints in batches, and commitment to a Bitcoin block typically confirms within a few hours, at which point the receipt progresses to pinned.
 The receipt remains valid throughout that interval; a second notice formalizes the on-chain commitment.

 How is the receipt verified later?